Jennifer Showalter Clarinet Studio

 Ms. Showalter is a member of the American Federation of Musicians (Local 47), the National Academy of Recording Arts and Sciences (voting member), the International Clarinet Association, Music Teachers Association of California (Los Angeles County Branch), Southwestern Youth Music Festival (teacher member), and the Southern California School Band and Orchestra Association.

-To inquire about my teaching studios or to have me coach, clinic, or adjudicate your group, please go to Contact.
+To inquire about online lessons, teaching studios, or to have me coach, clinic, or adjudicate your group, please go to Contact.

 Matthew Volk, Stanford University

 Looking back on my five years as one of Jennifer's students, I am filled with gratitude.
 I remember the first day I met her, as the eighth grader who had just barely gotten the last chair spot in the Pasadena Youth Symphony Orchestra's wind ensemble.
 She has helped me grow immensely both as a musician and as a person over the years, and now, as I prepare to leave for college, I can barely express what it has meant to me.

 From the beginning, Jennifer ran the lessons with a bright, positive attitude.
 Whenever I started to get frustrated, she would lightheartedly remind me of the first rule of clarinet lessons: “There's no 'can't' in clarinet lessons.
 There's only 'can't yet!'”
 She was right every time, too; no matter how hard the passage was, she would help me get it eventually.
 Her constructive criticism was always helpful and given in such a way that it increased my motivation to keep trying.
 Additionally, whenever I struggled with something, Jennifer could immediately pinpoint the source of the problem and help correct it, making her lessons extremely efficient.